Social Icons

 Directed by Jake Kasdan

-We remember the first Jumanji done in 1995 and starring the Late Robin Williams, this movie is a standalone sequel to that and payed tribute to Williams as his character Alan Parrish home for twenty-six (26) years in the game was shown, with his name engraved on it.
+We all remember the first Jumanji, released in 1995 and starring the late Robin Williams.
+This movie is a standalone sequel to that and pays tribute to Williams, as his character Alan Parrish’s home—where he was trapped in the game for twenty-six years—is shown, with his name engraved on it.

-This standalone sequel is also based on the children’s book Jumanji by Chris Van Allsburg and it is the third installment in the Jumanji franchise (the second named Zathura: A Space Adventure (2005) which is also based on a Allsburg children’s book, it is not worth remembering or seeing.)
+This standalone sequel is also based on the children’s book Jumanji by Chris Van Allsburg and is the third installment in the Jumanji franchise (the second being Zathura: A Space Adventure (2005), which is also based on an Allsburg children’s book but isn’t worth remembering or seeing).

-Now they are in the game for real, with three lives and must overcome many obstacles, find the treasure, defeat the boss of the game and complete the main task to get back home.
+Now, they’re in the game for real, with three lives each.
+They must overcome obstacles, find the treasure, defeat the game’s boss, and complete the main task to get back home.

-The main challenge to this plot was not just the three lives each had, which was fun to see how each lost their lives, but the change in body had nothing to do with each one’s real persona.
-This was a challenge to them and they had to learn to adapt to these new characters as those characters had the strengths needed to complete the game.
+The main challenge in this plot isn’t just the three lives each character has (which is fun to see how they lose them), but also the fact that their new bodies don’t match their real-life personas.
+This becomes a challenge as they have to adapt to these new characters, who possess the strengths needed to complete the game.

 Paddington 2 (2017)